Practical Tips for Choosing Best Lodgings For Snowmobile Tours…

-Are there phones in each room and are they usable 24 hours for both outgoing and incoming calls?
+Are there phones in each room?
+Are they usable 24 hours for both outgoing and incoming calls?
 Is there a fridge and microwave?
 Is the heat centrally controlled or individually set in each room?

 What is the Cancellation Policy at Snowmobile Friendly Accommodations?

 If most of the preceding is answered to your satisfaction, you’re as certain as possible that the lodgings will be snowmobile-friendly.
-So confirm a room and get a reservation number, being sure to ask what their cancellation policy is in the event of a meltdown or breakdown.
+So confirm a room and get a reservation number.
+Be sure to ask what their cancellation policy is in the event of a meltdown or breakdown.
 If you change my mind later, call and cancel so other snowmobilers can find a place to stay.

 When Should You Book Snowmobile Friendly Accommodations?

 As with any lodgings, there are peak times and slow times.
 Weekends are obviously busier than weekdays, unless it’s during Christmas holidays or March break.
-The weekend and weekdays prior to the third Monday of February can be very busy too (Try Our Trails + Family Day Weekend).
+The weekend and weekdays prior to the first and third Mondays of February can be very busy too (Try Our Trails + Family Day Weekend).

-Lodgings in the most popular snowmobiling areas or where there’s more snow that season than anywhere else will get booked up more quickly.
-It’s better to have a room confirmed and have to cancel due to breakdown, storm or other factors, than to have to sleep in the local school as I did one night in the boondocks.
+Lodgings in the most popular snowmobiling areas will get booked up more quickly.
+So will places where there’s more snow that season than anywhere else.
+So it’s better to have a room confirmed and have to cancel due to breakdown, storm or other factors, than to have to sleep in the local school as I did one night in the boondocks.

-If I have a spacious room with lots of convenient places to hang gear, place helmets and boots out of the way, and more than one measly coat hanger, I’m a happy camper.
-Then if my wake-up call is on time, I’ll hit the trail early – and be sure to tell everyone about another great place for snowmobilers to stay!
+If I have a spacious room with lots of convenient places to hang gear, place helmets and boots out of the way, I’m a happy camper.
+I’m ecstatic if there’s more than one measly coat hanger. if my wake-up call is on time, I’ll hit the trail early.
+And you can bet I’ll tell everyone about another great place for snowmobilers to stay!

 My Recommendations For Snowmobile Friendly Accommodations